plchen1028/breast-cancer/README.md

 In this analysis, the patients were sampled using a distribution.
 1 would represent live patients, and 0 would represent dead patients.
 500 samples with each sample being size 50 was used with replacement.
 In this case, the mean is somewhere between 0.15 and 0.20.
-The average death rate would be somewhere in thsi area.
+The average death rate would be somewhere in this area.

 ![image](https://user-images.githubusercontent.com/89415428/218744190-9437f02d-4a9d-4c0e-ad1f-7d1322584148.png)